The Securitisation Law Review: France

 - the loans granted may not be made for a term exceeding the remaining life of the OT; and

-- receivables arising from loans granted by the OT must be held by the OT until maturity, unless a specific programme of activity of the management company is approved or under certain exceptions (liquidation of the OT, 'clean-up call', the units come to be held by a single shareholder, to meet its obligations under a financial instrument contract, secured loan or sub-participation, in the event of a doubtful or disputed debt or to comply with its investment rules).36
+- receivables arising from loans granted by the OT must be held by the OT until maturity, unless a specific programme of activity of the management company is approved or under certain exceptions (liquidation of the OT, 'clean-up call', the units come to be held by a single shareholder, to meet its obligations under a financial instrument contract, secured loan or sub-participation, in the event of a doubtful or disputed debt or to comply with its investment rules).37

-- it may borrow, but subject to certain limits (notably, in terms of the maximum leverage, borrowing conditions, maturity and repayment or refinancing terms and conditions of which must be consistent with the liquidity profile of the OT and must not exceed the remaining life of the OT, and the proportion of the assets encumbered for such liquidity borrowing which must not exceed the percentage of the OT's net assets at the time of the borrowing);
+- it may borrow, but subject to certain limits (notably, in terms of the maximum leverage, borrowing conditions, maturity and repayment or refinancing terms and conditions of which must be consistent with the liquidity profile of the OT and must not exceed the remaining life of the OT, and the proportion of the assets encumbered for such liquidity borrowing that must not exceed the percentage of the OT's net assets at the time of the borrowing);

 - it must not use financial contracts other than for the purpose of hedging interest rate and currency risks;